scala/scala3/README.md

 1. Support all kinds of Dotty definition and generate documentation for the standard library
 1. Reach feature parity with Scaladoc

+## Contributing

+We're happy that you'd like to help us!

+We have two issue labels you should take a look at: `good first issue` and `self-contained`.
+First is easy pickings: you'll be able to contribute without needing to dive too deep into the project.
+Second is reverse: it's an issue that's you may find interesting, complex and self-contained enough that you can continue chipping away at it without needing to worry too much about merge conflicts.

+To contribute to the project with your code, fork this repo and create a pull request from a fresh branch from there.
+To keep the history of commits clean, make sure your commits are squashed into one and all your changes are applied on top of the latest master branch (if not - rebase on it instead of merging it).
+Make sure all the tests pass (simply run `sbt test` to verify that).

 ## FAQ